Ideal cotorsion theories in triangulated categories: Introduction

 Following these ideas, in the present paper we will study ideal cotorsion pairs in extension closed subcategories of triangulated categories, in order to obtain good information about precovering/preenveloping ideals.
 Since every exact category can be embedded as an extension closed subcategory of a triangulated category (eventually extending the universe) the theory presented here includes important parts from the theory developed in \cite{Fu-et-al} and \cite{Fu-Herzog}.
-An advantage of this approach is that some proofs are more simple and natural (e.g. in the proof of Salce's Lemma and Wakamatsu's lemma, Theorem \ref{salce-lemma} and Lemma \ref{waka}, we do not need 3-dimensional diagrams as those used in \cite{Fu-Herzog}).
-On the other side, working in triangulated categories we have only weak (co)kernels, and we have only homotopy pullbacks/pushouts.
-Therefore, in this context we cannot use the uniqueness parts for corresponding universal properties (these are important ingredients in the case of exact categories, e.g. the reader can compare the proof for Ghost Lemma provided in \cite[Theorem 25]{Fu-Herzog} with the proof for Theorem \ref{perp-product}).

 Let $\CT$ be a triangulated category and $\CA$ a subcategory of $\CT$ closed under extensions.
 In the case of module categories precovering and preenveloping classes are studied in relation with the canonical exact structure on these categories.
 One of the main question in this context is to establish if some or all precovers (preenvelopes) are deflations (inflations) with respect to this exact structure.
 In order to approach this problem in our context, let us recall that the usual substitutes for exact structures in triangulated categories are proper classes of triangles, introduced by Beligianis in \cite{Bel2000}.
 For other examples of applications for proper classes we refer to \cite{Meyer2} and \cite{Meyer1}.
-Therefore, we will study precovering ideals $\CI$ such that all $\CI$-precovers are $\frakE$-deflations, were $\frakE$ is a fixed weak proper class of triangles in $\CA$ (i.e. a class of triangles in $\CA$ which is closed with respect to homotopy pullbacks, homotopy pushouts, finite direct sums and contains all splitting triangles).
+Since we will work in subcategories of triangulated categories, and this approach covers the case of exact categories, we will use the term \textsl{almost exact structure} for such collections of triangles (i.e. classes of triangles in $\CA$ which are closed under homotopy pullbacks, homotopy pushouts, finite direct sums and contains all splitting triangles).